RichardCMason/Analyzing-Metacritic-Video-game-review-scores/README.md

 I decided to make another feature, called "interesting words," which are the words whose coefficients were *most* different between critics and users, i.e. their points of disagreement:

 <img src = https://github.com/RichardCMason/Analyzing-Metacritic-Video-game-review-scores/blob/master/Images/Interesting_words.png width = 400>

+### Conclusion
+Some particularly noticible words will be recognized by fans of video games.
+Like 'cod', 'money', 'addictive', 'duty', 'ea' .
+These words relate to common complaints in recent years by game players.
+Perhaps the overall trend of declining video game review scores among users is actually attributable to users' enmity of just a few games and/or game developers/publishers.